 Basic net loss per share is computed using the weighted average number of ordinary shares outstanding during the period using the two-class method.
 Under the two-class method, net loss is not allocated to other participating securities if based on their contractual terms they are not obligated to share in the loss.
 Diluted net loss per share is computed using the weighted average number of ordinary shares and potential ordinary shares outstanding during the period.
-Potential ordinary shares include ordinary shares issuable upon the exercise of outstanding share options using the treasury stock method and ordinary shares issuable upon the conversion of convertible debt using the if-converted method.
+Potential ordinary shares include ordinary shares issuable upon the conversion of convertible debt using the if-converted method.
 Potential ordinary shares are not included in the denominator of the diluted loss per share calculation when inclusion of such shares would be anti-dilutive.